godane/linux-live-history/tools/DOS/readme.txt

 You can start the LiveCD from DOS prompt.
-Boot your DOS and type
+Boot your DOS and type:

   X:
   CD \TOOLS\DOS